fudgebucket27/LoopMintSharp/README.md

   }
 }
 ```
-You will also need to supply a command line argument for the ipfs cid or just put it in the code directly.
+You will also need to supply a command line argument for the ipfs cid(single mint)/ipfs cid text file path(for batch minting) or just put it in the code directly(line 15).